anhducnguyen2006/mrg-labs-graphing-app/README.md

 5. **Get AI Analysis** - Automatic analysis with insights
 6. **Chat with AI** - Ask questions about your data
 7. **Export Graphs** - Download generated PNG images
+   - **Standard Export**: Downloads ZIP to default Downloads folder
+   - **Folder Export** (Chromium only): Choose custom export location

+## 📁 Folder Export Feature

+The application now supports custom folder selection for exports using the **File System Access API**:

+### Browser Compatibility

+✅ **Supported Browsers:**
+- Chrome 86+
+- Edge 86+
+- Opera 72+
+- Brave (Chromium-based)

+❌ **Not Supported:**
+- Firefox
+- Safari
+- Internet Explorer

+### How It Works

+1. Click **"Export Graphs"** button in the export dialog
+2. Browser will prompt you to select a destination folder
+3. Grant write permissions when prompted
+4. File `FTIR_export.zip` will be created/overwritten in your chosen folder
+5. Success notification appears when complete

+### Fallback Behavior

+- If folder selection is not supported, the button will be disabled
+- Standard "Export" button provides traditional download to Downloads folder
+- If folder selection fails or is cancelled, app falls back to standard download

+### Security Notes

+- Browser will always prompt for user permission before writing files
+- Each folder selection requires explicit user approval
+- Files can only be written to user-selected folders, not arbitrary system locations
+- Works in containerized Docker localhost environments

 ## 🔒 Security Features